 How to Prepare and Use Nunum Leaves for Maximum Benefits

 Preparing and using Nunum leaves effectively can unlock a range of health benefits, from improved digestion to enhanced immunity.
-Known scientifically as Ocimum gratissimum, Nunum leaves, also known as African basil, are widely respected in herbal medicine and are often used to promote physical and mental well-being.
-Here explains how to prepare and use Nunum leaves for their full potential, whether as a tea, topical application, or as part of daily meals.
+Known scientifically as Ocimum gratissimum, Nunum leaves, also known as African basil, are widely respected in herbal medicine.

 Preparing Nunum Leaves for Herbal Tea

-1. Tea Preparation: Boil a cup of water, and once it reaches a rolling boil, add about five to ten Nunum leaves.
-Allow the leaves to simmer in the water for about five to seven minutes to fully release their oils and nutrients.
+1. Tea Preparation: Boil a cup of water, add about five to ten Nunum leaves, and simmer for five to seven minutes.

 Preparing Nunum Leaf Oil for Skin Applications

-1. Infusion Process: Begin by washing a handful of Nunum leaves and allowing them to dry.
-Place the leaves in a jar, cover them with a cup of your chosen carrier oil, and seal the jar tightly.
+1. Infusion Process: Place washed leaves in a jar, cover with carrier oil, and seal.

-2. Infusion Duration: Store the jar in a warm place for about two weeks, shaking it gently every day to ensure the leaves fully infuse into the oil.
+2. Infusion Duration: Store in a warm place for two weeks, shaking daily.

 Using Nunum Leaves for Respiratory Relief